High Park Zoo is Toronto's favourite spot to see animals for free

-Often playing second fiddle to the other attractions in High Park (namely the cherry blossom extravaganza that happens every spring), you'll find the zoo is one of the most reliable destinations at the park, since it's open year-round.
+Often playing second fiddle to the other attractions in High Park (namely the cherry blossom extravaganza), you'll find the zoo is one of the most reliable destinations at the park, since it's open year-round.

 It's tucked away on Deer Pen Road: a steep cement path located just off the main parking lot on Colborne Drive, or via the Parkside entrance off High Park Boulevard.